luvemanates/luvemanates/README.md

 Hi 👋 My name is Matthew Carr
 =============================

-I am Designing and Engineering Software, producing music, and authoring 13 books.
+I am Designing and Engineering Software, producing music, and authoring 16 works of fiction.
 ---------------------------------------------------------------------------------

 I'm an orphan, but I find love in doing the work that I do.
 I've been a software engineer for over 20 years, and I've been making music since I was a kid.
 More recently I've taken to writing books, screenplays, short stories, and doing stand up comedy.